PAIDNetwork/Protocol/README.md

 ### **Summary**

-By maintaining developer efficient processes, putting Proof of Identity and Proof of Country allows our PAID Smart Agreements Protocol, to have near identical set of requirements as those found in a KYC solution.
+By maintaining developer efficient processes, putting Proof of Identity and Proof of Citizenship allows our PAID Smart Agreements Protocol, to have near identical set of requirements as those found in a KYC solution.
 At the same time, it doesn't disrupt the CA business, it expands the CA and digital signing for vendors.
 In future protocol upgrades, an incentivization model could be added to make eg a reputation scoring and voting system, to be able to have another layer of trust.

 ### **References**